fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/developer-tools/reference-implementation.md

 /fast/v1/delete
 ```

-There is also a Postgres DB container which contains a couple sample products (this mimics the backend a seller would have)
+There is also a Postgres DB container which contains a couple sample products (this mimics the backend a seller would have).
 It also contains a container for localtunnel which is used to expose your localhost to the internel using a simple URL.

 ## Prerequisites